miguelgondu/generalrepytivity/README.rst

 --------

-Because this project is now on `pypi <https://pypi.python.org/pypi?name=generalrepytivity&version=0.1.0&:action=display>`_, installing it is easy using python package manager pip
+Because this project is now on `pypi <https://pypi.python.org/pypi?name=generalrepytivity&version=0.1.0&:action=display>`_, installing it is easy using python package manager pip: in your terminal write ``pip install generalrepytivity``

-.. highligh::bash
-        pip install generalrepytivity

 Credits